nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 <div style="page-break-after: always;"></div>

 ## How to use this User Guide
-Our user guide is tailored to ensure you can fully unlock the potential of MediBase3, whether you're new to MediBase3 or have been using the application for quite some time.
+This guide is designed to help you make the most of MediBase3, whether you’re a new or experienced user.
-In this section, we aim to provide you with the necessary tools to effectively navigate and utilize the guide.
+It provides all the necessary information to effectively navigate and utilise MediBase3’s features.

-Each aspect of MediBase3 is split into different sections, which are accessible via the Table of Contents above.
+Each part of MediBase3 is covered in separate sections, accessible through the Table of Contents above.

 **For new MediBase3 users:**
 1. We **recommend** that you refer to the [Glossary](#glossary) section to understand the key terms used in the guide.